-Key drivers of cover system performance in terms of net percolation are precipitation and energy available for evapotranspiration.
 Reference evapotranspiration (ET0) was calculated using the Penman-Monteith method.
 The Penman-Monteith method is the sum of transpiration of water within vegetation and evaporation of free water from the surface.
 A hypothetical grass crop having a height of 0.12 m, 70 s m-1 surface resistance, and albedo of 0.23 was used (Allen et al. 1998).
-Reference evapotranspiration was calculated based on air temperature, relative humidity, and wind speed data collected at the Barron weather station and net radiation measured on the cover system surface.
+Reference evapotranspiration was calculated based on air temperature, relative humidity, and wind speed data collected at the Barron weather station and amended with the Fort Frances weather station 6022474.
+Net radiation was measured on Trial #2 cover system surface.

-Monthly ET0 was compared to monthly rainfall for March to October (Figure 3.4).
-A decrease in the water stored within the upper layers of the cover system is observed in months where ET0 is greater than rainfall (e.g., April to September).
-During these months there is higher potential for drying of the compacted layer.
-Similarly, periods where ET0 is less than rainfall observe an increase in water storage and increased potential for net percolation into the underlying mine rock material (e.g., October).

-When compared to the 30-year average, higher drying rates were observed in June and July indicating more water was removed from the system than normal.
-An increase in storage would typically be observed in September, instead the drying trends continued into the fall indicating additional storage capacity within the system heading into the 2020 - 2021 monitoring year.
+Monthly ET_0 was compared to monthly rainfall for March to October (Figure 3.7).
+A decrease in the water stored within the upper layers of the cover system is observed in months where ET_0 is greater than rainfall (e.g., March to August).
+During these months there is higher potential for drying of the compacted layer resulting in a reduction in maintained degree of saturation.
+Similarly, periods where ET_0 is less than rainfall observe an increase in water storage and increased potential for net percolation into the underlying mine rock material (e.g., September and October).
+When compared to the 30-year average, higher drying rates were observed in May, June, and July indicating more water was removed from the system than normal due to a dry and warm summer (Table 3.4).
+An increase in storage was observed in September, and October, which helped prevent the drying front from further impacting the compacted layer.